Human Relations Commission

 Those selected by the Kapszukiewicz administration for the Human Relations Commission, and confirmed by council, are:

-• Thomas Douglas, an attorney in private practice and a trained mediator who trains mediators.
+- Mediation Chair Thomas Douglas, Attorney, private practice and a trained mediator who trains mediators

-• Michael Alexander, AFL-CIO, UAW liaison to the United Way of Greater Toledo and a Neighborhood Health Association board member.
+- Co-Chair Michael Alexander, AFL-CIO, UAW liaison to United Way, Board Member, Neighborhood Health Association

 The commission consists of fourteen members.
 Thirteen members are citizens appointed by the mayor and subject to confirmation by council in accordance with the composition requirements set forth herein.
 The remaining member is a member of city council who sits on the commission in an ex-officio capacity.
 The council member of the commission is the chairman of the council committee with oversight of the commission as determined by the president and members of council.
 The councilmember of the commission is non-voting.